golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/balls.md

       It's fairly common to see Quasars and Navigators on Tour 7+ and that's the first time you should be using them.
 By that point, your free, pin and 1 vs. 1 chests will cover the cost of them in the shop.
 Only in the most extreme circumstances should you consider breaking out a Katana or Titan.
-You're <em>much</em> better off saving those for higher tours and tournaments.
+You're much better off saving those for higher tours and tournaments.
     </p>

     <p class="text-content">
-      Speaking of tournaments, that is the absolute best way to get a build the stockpile of balls that you need.
+      Speaking of tournaments, that is the absolute best way to get a build the stockpile of balls that you'll need.
 Finishing in the top 10 or 25 in a couple tournaments will get you well on your way to where you can use the balls you've won to win more (and better) balls in the future.
     </p>